 A series of basic connection wiring diagrams have been provided to assist on-site wiring.
 In order to reference the relevant diagrams please use the code breakdown opposite to determine:

-•Unit size
+- Unit size.

-•If an electric heater is present
+- •If an electric heater is present.

-•If Reverse Cycle DX heating or cooling is present.
+- •If no heater or an LPHW heater is present.

 The below tables can then be used to reference the required connection and wiring diagrams.

 Example: